kope-ops/FormIt-Context-Plugin/README.md

 >
 > ![](https://github.com/matterlab-co/FormIt-Context-Plugin/blob/main/readme_image1b.png)
 >
-> 2. Once installed, the plugin will appear at the end of the toolbar
+> 2. Once installed, the plugin will appear at the end of the tab bar on the right
 >
 > ![](https://github.com/matterlab-co/FormIt-Context-Plugin/blob/main/readme_image2.png)